CamJohnson26/bookmark-manager/README.md

 - Runs the application in the background
 - Automatically restarts the application if it crashes
 - Logs output to the app.log file in the application directory

+## Health Checks
+The application includes a periodic health check system that pings an external healthcheck endpoint every 15 minutes.
+This helps monitor that the application is still running properly.

+To use this feature:
+1. Set the `HEALTHCHECK_URL` environment variable to your healthcheck service URL (e.g., UptimeRobot, Healthchecks.io, or your own monitoring service)
+2. The application will automatically send a GET request to this URL every 15 minutes
+3. If the request fails, an error will be logged but the application will continue running

+If no `HEALTHCHECK_URL` is specified, a default URL is used (https://example.com/healthcheck) which serves as a no-op.

 ## Managing the Service
 You can manage the service using standard systemd commands: